 3. Drink up to three cups a day.

-May take 1 hour and a half to make and can serve 2 to 3 people.
+NOTE: May take 1 1/2 hours to make, and can serve 2 to 3 people.

 (Recipe from Health Guide Info)